bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

 Introduction
 ============

-This user's guide explains the use of the :mod:`tagzilla`.
+This user's guide explains the use of the :mod:`ld.tagzilla`.
 TagZilla chooses tag SNPs for any given set of SNPs with genotypes.
 The TagZilla SNP selection algorithm estimates pair-wise r\ :sup:`2` and d' (d-prime) linkage disequilibrium (LD) statistics on genotype data from unrelated